gruntjs/grunt-docs/Getting-started.md

 ```

 ### Loading grunt plugins and tasks
-Many commonly used tasks like [concatenation], [minification][grunt-contrib-uglify] and [linting] are available as [grunt plugins].
-As long as a plugin is specified in `package.json` as a dependency, and has been installed via `npm install`, it may be enabled inside your [Gruntfile] with a simple command:
+Many commonly used tasks like [concatenation], [minification][grunt-contrib-uglify] and [linting] are available as [grunt plugins](https://github.com/gruntjs).
+As long as a plugin is specified in `package.json` as a dependency, and has been installed via `npm install`, it may be enabled inside your `Gruntfile` with a simple command:

 ```js
 // Load the plugin that provides the "uglify" task.